giovannikurniawan/Machine-Learning-IF654-CL/README.md

 example.
 We typically see missing values as the blank spaces in our data table or as placeholder string such as NaN (not a number).
 Before we discuss several techniques for dealing with missing values</p>
+<p>WEEK 03 DATA REPRESENTATION AND FEATURE ENGINEERING </p>
+<p>Feature Engineering
+In this practice, we will cover a few common examples of features engineering : feature for representing categorical data, features for representing text and for representing images.
+Categorical Features
+One common type of non numerical data is categorical data.
+For example, imagine you are exploring some data on housing prices, and along with numerical features like “price” and “room”, you also have “neighborhood” information.</p>
+<p>WEEK 04 SUPERVISED LEARNING 1</p>
+<strong>LINEAR REGRESSION</strong>
+<p>Simple linear regression can be used to model a linear relationship between one response
+variable and one explanatory variable.
+Linear regression has been applied to many important scientific and social problem.
+In this lecture, we will start with a quick intuitive walk-trough of the mathematics behind the wellknown problem, before seeing how before moving on the see how linear models can be generalize to account for more complicated patterns in data.</p>